dbaker-rh/znc-irslackd/README.md

 * oc logs -f bc/znc-irslackd-build   # wait/watch for completion of the initial build
 * Create a new router manually if you desire something other than the default URL.

 Optional:

 Upload the template for (re)-use: oc create -f openshift-template.json -n namespace

+This has been lightly tested on OpenShift 4.1.x with no issues observed.